mia-platform/documentation/docs/development_suite/api-console/api-design/jobs-cronjob.md

 In this section, you can find the guidelines about how to create and manage CronJobs using DevOps Console.

 A **CronJob** is a scheduled Job that will be executed periodically on a given schedule.
 For example, you can use CronJobs to conduct repeated tasks like sending emails, running backups or automating system maintenance.
+A CronJob doesn not expose API as a microservices does.

 Each **Job** creates one or more Pods and guarantee that a specified number of them successfully terminate.

-For this reason, a CronJob doesn't expose API as a microservices does.

 To learn more about CronJobs, you can find more information on [Kubernetes website](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).